phoneticslab/phoneticslab.github.io/meetings.md

 permalink: /meetings/
 ---

 We meet weekly as a group during term time, with a mix of invited speakers and internal talks.
 We also host occasional workshops and schedule a lab social at least once per term.
-You can find a partial list of previous talks and events [here](add-link).

 Details of all talks and events are publicised via our mailing list.
 Lancaster staff and students can add themselves to the phonetics mailing list as follows: